-If you have a child that’s newly diagnosed with celiac disease, or even if you’ve been gluten free for a while and are in search of what might still be making you or your child sick, this is an important blog for you.
+If you have a child that’s newly diagnosed with celiac disease, or even if you’ve been gluten free for a while and are in search of what might still be making you or your child sick, this is an important blog post for you.
 Most people know that gluten is a protein found in wheat, rye, and barley.
 However, it takes on many different names in ingredients that you need to become familiar with so that you can be an expert label reader.

-Learning to read the labels and understand all of the different names takes some time and practice, but it is worth the time investment as it will keep those with celiac or gluten intolerance healthy.
+Learning to read the labels and understand all of the different names takes some time and practice, but it is worth the time investment as it will keep those with celiac or gluten sensitivity healthy.

 Different names for wheat:

 - Flour (bleached/unbleached)

 The following can be made from wheat, so it’s important to check the source before purchasing:

 - Hydrolyzed vegetable oil

 - Starch (modified, vegetable)